Goals of Care Designation Order

 stylized illustrations of people and leaves

-What is a goals of care designation order?
+What is a Goals of Care Designation order?

 It specifies the level of care that best aligns with your wishes, values and medical situation.

-For other resources on goals of care designation orders, visit the GCD section of our resource directory.
+For other resources on goals of care designation orders, visit the GCD order section of our resource directory.

 Why is it important?

-Goals of care designation FAQs
+Goals of Care Designation order FAQs

 • If you change your mind or your health status changes